 Most people spend a third of their lives — or 90,000 hours — at work.

 When all those hours include stress due to wage gaps, societal pressures, commuting (or endless Zoom calls), it can be a lot.
-And if it feels like you should be doing something more with your life, you probably should.
+And if it feels like you should be doing something different with your life, that's worth examining.

 Cue the BIG career change!
 (Pretend you hear trumpets as you read this.)